Baby Colic: How to Identify It & 17 Ways To Deal With It Naturally

 There are tons of different products for baby-proofing your door knobs, and there’s really no one “best” solution for all homes.

-The product I recommend that works for most doors is the Child Proof Deluxe Door Top Lock (click here to check price).
+The product I recommend that works for most doors is the Child Proof Deluxe Door Top Lock (click here to check price on Amazon).

 I recommend it over other solutions for a few reasons: